ststas/mesto/README.md

 * Project tested and works on WebKit and Chromium based desktop/mobile browsers.

 ## Stack & Tools
-* JavaScript, HTML, CSS, REST API & NPM.
+* JavaScript, HTML, CSS, REST API, WebPack.
 JavaScript, Flex & Grid technologies have been applied.
 Built on Nested-BEM, Mobile-first and Adaptive-design principles.
 GitHub has been used for version control.

 ## My goal
 * to improve JavaScript skills, e.g. creating Classes, Forms, Validation, etc.
-* to improve NPM & project assembly skills
+* to improve WebPack & project assembly skills
 * to improve REST API & server connection skills.